 As of June 2019, we moved your organization information over.
 With your verified organization information already in your new CertCentral account, it's one less step during order processing, and ideally a shorter time to issue certificates.

-Your old certificates remain in your old Symantec-based account.
-Later in 2019, we'll move your prevalidated domains and active certificates to your CertCentral account.
+By March 2020, we'll move your validated domains and active SSL/TLS certificates to your CertCentral account.

 If you manage only 1 or 2 certificates and a couple of domains, you don't need to set up anything else.
 But to get the most out of CertCentral, save time by updating your billing options (the Finances section in CertCentral) and customizing alerts and notifications (Settings > Notifications).